damszew/kata-emloyee-report/README.md

 ## About this Kata

 This Kata was developed to show how overspecification of assertions harms maintainability of tests.
-A blog post with a possible solution can be found here: https://dev.to/webpapaya/writing-better-test-assertions-lml

 ## Problem Description